Handmade BBQ Sauce from Scratch

 Introduction

 I created this BBQ sauce because I wanted something with more character than what you find on store shelves.
 Most sauces taste the same — overly sweet or smoky without much depth.
 I was after something bold, balanced, and a little unexpected.
 The white wine vinegar in this recipe gives it just the right amount of tang, and I truly believe it’s what sets it apart.
-It’s been a favorite in my kitchen ever since.

 Whether I’m brushing it onto grilled chicken or serving it on the side of crispy tenders coated in my Louisiana chicken fry mix, this rich, tangy blend brings big flavor to every bite.
-If you love saucy ribs, glazed wings, or BBQ chicken pizza, you’ll want to keep this one close at hand.
+If you love saucy ribs, glazed wings, or BBQ chicken pizza, you’ll want to keep this recipe close at hand.

 Why This Recipe Works